-Being an online business, most of your customers will be likely to get in touch electronically as its convenient.
-However some of your customers might not be as tech savvy as others and prefer to directly contact your business via phone or even post.
-So it’s good to cater to everyone’s preferences by having a variety of ways them to contact you.
+Being an online business, most of your customers will likely get in touch electronically as it’s convenient.
+However, some of your customers might not be as tech-savvy as others and prefer to contact your business via phone or even post directly.
+So it’s good to cater to everyone’s preferences by having a variety of ways to contact you.

 Having a visible address and contact information also lends credibility to your business.
-Just because a business has a website, doesn’t mean it actually exists; having an email address, a physical address and a telephone number implies your business is a real business.
+Just because a business has a website doesn’t mean it exists; having an email address, a physical address, and a telephone number implies your business is real.

-According to the founder of ThinkJar; Esteban Kolsky, research has found that only 1 out of 26 dissatisfied customers will complain – meaning the other 25 will simply stop frequenting your business.
-The lesson to be learnt is that having no negative feedback doesn’t necessarily mean your customers are satisfied.
+According to the founder of ThinkJar, Esteban Kolsky, research has found that only 1 out of 26 dissatisfied customers will complain – meaning the other 25 will stop frequenting your business.
+The lesson to be learned is that having no negative feedback doesn’t necessarily mean your customers are satisfied.

-This makes it crucial that your business regularly asks for customer feedback and make sure to follow through on appropriate recommendations, and address customer issues.
+This makes it crucial that your business regularly asks for customer feedback, follows appropriate recommendations, and addresses customer issues.

 Use the force of Google, Luke.
 According to Statista, roughly 1.17 billion people use Google Search, compared to a mere 74 million using Yandex.
 That in itself is reason enough to get in on search engine advertising.
-It’s a well-known fact that search engine users are significantly less likely to look at anything past the first page of a search engine result.
+In addition, it’s a well-known fact that search engine users are significantly less likely to look at anything past the first page of a search engine result.